johanv/hamster2lp/README.md

 a time tracker I have been using for several years.

 Now my collegues use LiquidPlanner for planning and time tracking, and I have to enter my time tracking in LiquidPlanner as well.
-I have been doing this way too often, so now at last I have a script to do this.
+I have been doing this manually way too often, so now at last I have a script to do this.

 ## don't try this at home